cqse/Teamscale-AzureDevOps-Extension/overview.md

 This Extension works with Azure DevOps Service as well as with Azure DevOps Server (on premise installation).

-# Integration of Teamscale Analyses i Azure DevOps
+# Integration of Teamscale Analyses in Azure DevOps

 Analyses results are integrated into
 * Azure DevOps Work Items as Test Gap- and Findings Churn Badges